mscheufe/d.sh/README.md

 ```
 list           display $DIRSTACK
 cd             cd to th directory in $DIRSTACK <tab complete>
+up             go to a parent directory of $PWD <tab complete>
 add            add $PWD to $DIRSTACK
 addirs         add directories in $PWD to $DIRSTACK
 del_byname     delete directory from $DIRSTACK by name <tab complete>